 - + copy Created with Sketch.

-The Ignacio Urquiza Arquitectos studio is made up of a team of architects and designers; They develop projects of different scales and typologies based on research, experimentation, and critical analysis.
+Ignacio Urquiza Arquitectos is an architectural studio founded by Ignacio Urquiza Seoane in 2019, based in Mexico City.
+It is comprised of a team of architects and designers; they develop projects of different scales and typologies based on research, experimentation, and critical analysis.
 They employ three main elements in their design process: drawing, image, and text.

 As architects, they prioritize drawing by hand.
 They transmit ideas, proposals, and solutions through drawings, which when interpreted by different people can materialize in architectural works.
 Their interest in drawing is dedicated and meticulous: with it, they seek to express the spatial relationships that they explore with each project and their relationship with the user.